Princewill Umanmielen

-Princewill Umanmielen (born February 13, 2005) is an American college football linebacker for the Ole Miss Rebels.
-He previously played for the Nebraska Cornhuskers.
+Princewill Umanmielen (born February 13, 2005) is an American college football linebacker for the LSU Tigers.
+He previously played for the Nebraska Cornhuskers and Ole Miss Rebels.

-High school career
+Early life

 Umanmielen attended Manor High School in Manor, Texas.
 In his final two seasons, he totaled 47 tackles for loss and 21 sacks.
 A four-star recruit, Umanmielen committed to play college football at the University of Nebraska–Lincoln over offers from Arkansas, Florida, and Washington.

 College career

 Nebraska

 As a freshman, Umanmielen recorded 22 tackles, 4.5 tackles-for-loss, and a sack.
 As a result, he was named a second-team freshman All-American.
 The following season, he tallied 13 tackles and 2.5 tackles-for-loss, before entering the transfer portal.

 Ole Miss

 On December 14, 2024, Umanmielen, a top-ranked transfer, announced his decision to transfer to the University of Mississippi to play for the Ole Miss Rebels.

 Personal life

 Umanmielen's older brother, Princely, is an outside linebacker for the Carolina Panthers.